Home > How to Tips

 Method 4: Copying your Mac hard drive via creating a disk image

-Creating a disk image is to compressedly copying the contents of a disk.
+Creating a disk image on Mac is to copy the contents of a disk compressedly.
 To copy data from a Mac hard drive only if it is not corrupted.

 Uh, you can also have a try.